When are the UConn men playing next?

-HOUSTON, Texas — The UConn men's basketball team is on its way to the Final Four of the NCAA Tournament after defeating Gonzaga over the weekend.
+HOUSTON, Texas — The UConn men's basketball team will play for the championship of the NCAA Division One Tournament after defeating Miami on Saturday.

-The team's next game will be against the University of Miami on April 1, starting at 8:49 p.m.
+The team's next game will be against the San Diego State University on April 3, starting at 9:20 p.m.
 EDT on CBS.

 UConn has a pretty good track record once it gets this far, too: The Huskies are 8-1 all-time in Final Four games.